itsnebulalol/Apollo/README.md

 ```

 ### Copyright
 All classes should include the Apollo copyright from below.
-It will be ideal to set a copoyright profile in intilJ to this so it will be automatically imputed to each class.
-However this isn't mandatory and can easily be inputed once merged with main branch so don't be to worried about it.
+It will be ideal to set a copoyright profile in intlij to this so it will be automatically imputed to each class.
+However this isn't mandatory and can easily be implimented once merged with main branch so don't be to worried about it.

 ```
 /*⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤⏤